kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 {{% /tab %}}
 {{< /tabs >}}

-Starting in v1.19, admission webhooks can optionally return warning messages that are returned to the requesting client.
+Starting in Kubernetes v1.19, admission webhooks can optionally return warning message responses to client requests.
 Warnings can be sent with allowed or rejected admission responses.
-No "Warning:" prefix should be included in the message.
+Warning messages do not require a "Warning:" prefix.
-Warning messages should describe a problem the client making the API request should correct or be aware of.
+Warning messages describe a problem which the requesting client should correct or be aware of.
 Limit warnings to 120 characters if possible.
 Warnings over 256 characters and large numbers of warnings may be truncated.

 {{< tabs name="AdmissionReview_response_warning" >}}